Classic lies men tell

 It is extremely annoying when people say or promise one thing and then do something else, but it is twice as annoying and hurtful when a man, you feel attraction for, does something like this to you.

 those empty lies are not even worth dwelling on!
 The minute you hear the following (see below) just shrug it off and go on with your business.
 One interesting point here: you will never hear these kind of lies from a man who is serious about you.
-It is the NOT serious ones who think that their lies make sense and therefore is OK to tell them.
+It is the NOT serious ones who think that their lies make sense and therefore it's OK to tell them.

-Ladies, you cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
-You have to take care of your own emotional well being, he will not do this for you.
+You cannot stop those men from feeding you with lies, but your recognition and understanding of those lies will help to preserve your peace of mind.
+You have to take care of your own emotional well being, he will not do it for you.

 Listed below are classic lies men tell to make themselves (feel) better.

 This is probably the most universal, the most famous lie you have ever heard and yet so many women keep getting upset over his not calling over and over again!
 This 'I will call you' thing is especially common in the early stages of dating.
 Why do men do this?

 Many men cannot just say 'thanks but no thanks' or 'it was nice to meet you, but I do not want to see you anymore'.
 Men are humans too and they have various feelings as well.
 They do experience negative feelings, but usually you will NEVER hear them voicing those feelings out loud.
 Instead of saying 'i am not interested in dating you' he will just say something less negative like 'i'll call you' or 'stay in touch'.
 It is just more polite (in his mind), less negative, and more emotionally pleasing way to end things between you two.